arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/getting-started-ml/content.md

 ![Data acquisition page](assets/data-acquisition-page.svg)

-This tutorial will go through how to capture audio from the phone directly to the ML model.
+This tutorial will go through how to capture audio from the phone directly to the Machine Learning model.
 It is possible to capture audio from the Nicla Voice and upload it to the Edge Impulse model by using the NDP library's "Record and Stream" example.

 On the data acquisition page, press the "Let's collect some data" button.
 Now select the "Show QR code" option in the "Use your mobile phone" section.

 ![Collecting data for the model](assets/data-collection-option.svg)

 Scan the QR code with your phone and it will automatically connect.
-Set the options as shown below and you are ready to start recording audio for the ML model.
+Set the options as shown below and you are ready to start recording audio for the Machine Learning model.
 On your phone select the option for recording audio and give the appropriate permissions, there should now be a button on the screen that says "Start recording".
 Before recording set the label of the recordings to match the phrase you want to be recognized, this will make it easier to sort the data later.

 ![Recording options](assets/record-data-options.svg)